 OpenVPN is a Virtual Private Networking (VPN) solution provided in the Ubuntu Repositories.
 It is flexible, reliable and secure.
 It belongs to the family of SSL/TLS VPN stacks (different from IPSec VPNs).
 This chapter will cover installing and configuring OpenVPN to create a VPN.

-If you want more than just pre-shared keys OpenVPN makes it easy to setup and use a Public Key Infrastructure (PKI) to use SSL/TLS certificates for authentication and key exchange between the VPN server and clients.
+If you want more than just pre-shared keys OpenVPN makes it easy to set up a Public Key Infrastructure (PKI) to use SSL/TLS certificates for authentication and key exchange between the VPN server and clients.
 OpenVPN can be used in a routed or bridged VPN mode and can be configured to use either UDP or TCP.
-The port number can be configured as well, but port 1194 is the official one.
-And it is only using that single port for all communication.
-VPN client implementations are available for almost anything including all Linux distributions, OS X, Windows and OpenWRT based WLAN routers.
+The port number can be configured as well, but port 1194 is the official one; this single port is used for all communication.
+VPN client implementations are available for almost anything including all Linux distributions, macOS, Windows and OpenWRT-based WLAN routers.

 To install openvpn in a terminal enter: